-University of Mannheim - Master in Management - Research Seminar:
+– Master in Management -

 Objectives: The goal of the course is twofold.
-First, it is designed to help participants gain access to the main topics and theories intersecting strategic management, sociology, psychology, & family business research.
-We will read and discuss 14 seminal articles, and simulate an academic conference in class.
-This familiarizes participants with the state of the art research, its designs & methods, and the respective current academic debate & practice.
+First, it is designed to help participants gain access to the main topics and theories in strategic leadership and family firm research.
+We will read and discuss 14 seminal articles and simulate an academic conference in class.
+This familiarizes participants with the state-of-the-art research, its designs & methods, and the respective current academic debate & practice.
 The second goal of the course is to familiarize students with the core techniques of quantitative scientific work in business studies.
 This includes developing a research idea, evaluating its contribution, obtaining data, performing analyses using STATA, and reporting results in article and presentation format.
 Students will learn to use statistical software.
 Overall, the course prepares students for writing a master’s thesis at our chair.

 Contents: The course will cover panel data econometrics (Wooldridge Chapter 1–15), an introduction to the databases available at the University of Mannheim, a brief introduction to STATA software, and an extensive discussion of 14 seminal articles in line with the state-of-art scientific discourse.

 Format: Lectures.
 Discussions led by instructors.
 Student presentations.
 Self-study.
 Seminar paper.